veryclear/veryclear.github.io/README.md

-## The "Very Clear" App :
-An easy to use cost comparision app for similar products at a grocery store.

 ## Few Cheese options quickly compared :
 If you had to buy cheese and there were three options to choose from that are very closely priced for different quantities, this simple to use app will allow to make a quick and informed decision.